Promoting Fundamental British Values

 An understanding of civil liberty (freedom of speech, freedom of movement, freedom of assembly, freedom of association and freedom of religious worship) is developed through pupil voice, pupil choice and pupil influence in all aspects of school life.

-An understanding of respect and tolerance is developed through our school ethos, values and curriculum – especially PSHE and RE.
+An understanding of respect and tolerance is developed through our school ethos, values and curriculum – especially Relationships, PSHE and RE.
 Respect is one of our core values and is examined in depth through class and whole school assemblies and worship.

 These values are also developed through our extensive Collective Worship programme, Religious Education and throughout the curriculum.